 • You can start your business quickly;

-• You are the only one in charge and you can make the decisions necessary for the exercise of your activity without having to consult other partners;
+• You are the only one in charge and you can make the necessary decisions to run your business without having to consult other partners;

 Company